timboudreau/scamper/README.md

 [Full source code for the client demo](https://github.com/timboudreau/scamper/blob/master/scamper-date-demo/src/main/java/com/mastfrog/scamper/demo/dates/DateClientDemo.java)

+### About SCTP Channels

+An SCTP association is like a TCP connection, but may refer to a *list of host/port pairs* rather than just one - such connections are called multi-homed, and rely on the underlying network to find the connection in that list which is the shortest distance from the sender.

+Within that association, there are some number of SCTP "channels" available, each of which is independent of the others.
+This allows multiple messages to be on the wire at once, without one message blocking the other from being sent.

+By default, when a connection is created, this library will ask the implementation how many channels are available, and each new message is sent, round-robin style on the next available channel.
+If that is not the desired behavior (say, the caller is expecting a response on the same channel), you can explicitly pass a channel number to <code>Sender.send()</code>.

+On Linux + JDK 8, at the time of this writing, the range of available channels through the loopback interface is 0-65535.

 Status
 ======

 This library is fairly embryonic, but is usable at this point for experimenting with SCTP.

 To-Do
 -----